franvillamil/franvillamil.github.io/index.md

 layout: default
 ---

 I'm a PhD candidate in the International Conflict Research group at ETH Zurich.
 I hold an MA in Comparative and International Studies (2016) from ETH Zurich and a BA in Sociology (2014) from the University of Salamanca.
+Previously, I studied Photography and Graphic Arts.

 My current research focuses on the consequences of political violence, with an emphasis on how social dynamics shape preference formation in conflict contexts.
 More broadly, I'm interested in the way the social context conditions individuals' political behavior and preferences.
 I use quantitative methods extensively, and rely on a variety of data sources and data collection strategies, including digitization of historical archives, web scraping, and geospatial data.